 Do you need a loan but have been refused everywhere?
-If you applied for a personal loan only to be told that you don't qualify because of your debt-to-income ratio?
-It's a frustrating experience.
-You know you don't have enough money – that's why you need a loan!
+If you applied for a personal loan only to be told that you don’t qualify because of your debt-to-income ratio, you need options.

 What Is a High Debt-To-Income Ratio?

 A debt-to-income ratio, or DTI, is the relationship between how much you owe and how much you have coming in.
 You can calculate it by dividing your total monthly debt payment by your gross monthly income, defined as what you make before deductions.

 Example: Imagine that you have multiple debts and owe $200 per month on student loans and $400 per month on your auto loan.
 Your monthly mortgage payment is $1,500, and your gross monthly income is $5,000.
 Your DTI is calculated as:

 (1,500 + 200 + 400) / 5,000 = 0.42

 “Is that high?”

-A 42 percent DTI isn't off the charts, but it is a bit high.
+A 42 percent debt-to-income will still give you options, but it is a bit high.
 Generally, lenders prefer to see a DTI below 36 percent.
-They want to know that you have money left over to pay off your mortgage loan after you've paid your existing bills like housing expenses, a student loan, or car loan.
+They want to know that you have money left over to pay off your mortgage loan after you’ve paid your existing bills like housing expenses, a student loan, or a car loan.

 Here’s the typical breakdown:

 - 0% to 35%: You’re managing your money well.
 Lenders will probably see you as a desirable borrower.

 - 36% to 49%: You’re doing okay and might still be able to get a loan, but you might have to present additional proof that you can afford it before receiving loan approval.

 - 50% or more: You may not have enough disposable income to afford a loan.
 Your borrowing options will probably be limited.

 Fortunately, even if your DTI is on the high side, you’re not completely out of choices.
 Be it with a Federal Housing Administration-backed FHA loan, or other loan types, there are possibilities.

-There are personal loan lenders for high debt-to-income ratio borrowers.
-It's mostly a matter of finding one that suits your situation.
+There are personal loan lender options for high debt-to-income ratio borrowers.
+It’s mostly a matter of finding one that suits your situation.